 Our troupe consists of 10 actors, one tour manager and assistant tour manager, who travel with two passenger vans and a 16 foot box truck (which contains their costumes, musical instruments, props, and set pieces).
 We typically drive in the evening before a performance (and set up that evening) and leave the morning after the last show.

 Because we follow a similar schedule year to year, our staff is able to work with you to reserve a date six months to two years in advance.
 To reserve the date of your choice, it’s best to contact them at least a year in advance.
 We do occasionally have dates available within a shorter time frame.

 We bring our own “discovery space” which is a portable room with a curtain from which the actors emerge; we also bring along pipe and drape to mask the backstage (if needed).
 Universal lighting is used throughout the performance (house lights stay on).
 Our actors do not generally use microphones, however you may need to provide sound reinforcement if your venue seats more than 1,000 people.
 If your theatre is a proscenium, we ask that you create a three-sided thrust by placing a row or two of chairs on either side of the stage.

 We can do one show and up to four workshops on a single day, or two shows with no workshops in a single day.

 We have been touring since 1988 and our artistic staff has literally hundreds of productions under its collective belt.
 We’re experienced, and it shows—from the first contact through the last curtain call, we won’t disappoint.
 Our celebrated, world-class performances are unforgettable and riveting—we are fiercely dedicated to exceeding the expectations of our audiences.
-Each show provides at least two hours of traffic on the stage, not including an intermission or the half hour pre-show of live acoustic music.
 Together, our dynamic performances and hands on workshops create a complete theatrical and educational experience.